junxit/us-congress-bills-115/metadata.md

 - 2017-07-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-202.
 - 2017-07-11 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-202.
 - 2017-07-12 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.
+- 2018-04-25 — Committee on Indian Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+115-253.
+- 2018-07-11 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2018-10-05 — Committee on Indian Affairs.
+Reported by Senator Hoeven without amendment.
+With written report No. 115-344.
+- 2018-10-05 — Committee on Indian Affairs.
+Reported by Senator Hoeven without amendment.
+With written report No. 115-344.
+- 2018-10-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 625.